Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 You see shows with women having a baby, and they’re screaming and sweating, and I just thought that was because they were doing it naturally and experiencing labor pain.

 While some of that is true, they were sweating because pushing is a huge workout!
 You have to hold your breath and count to 10 and contract your abs to try and get a human baby out of you.
 It’s exhausting!

 And it’s worse with an epidural because you’re trying to engage muscles that you can’t even feel.

 I only pushed for 45 minutes with my first and 25 minutes with my second, but I hear of some women pushing for multiple hours.

 Here’s how to push during labor: Your doctor or the nurse or midwife will probably guide you through this process, but just so you’re aware, you’ll want to push at the start of every strong contraction.

-The nurse will monitor your contractions on the CTG machine if you’re delivering in the hospital and will tell you when to start.
+If you give birth in the hospital, the nurse will monitor your contractions on the CTG machine, and will tell you when to start.

 You’ll hold your breath, count to ten, round your back and bring your legs close to your chest while you engage your abs and push.

 It always helps me to close my eyes too so I can focus.